I am a photographer who works around the world shooting for clients such as Facebook, Monocle, Condé Nast Traveler, The New York Times, etc.

 When I was 20 – that was 2006 – I quit university to find my own way in the world.

 In the years since, I have tried and failed at many things – at one point I was a cafe-owner, a late-night radio DJ, an indie magazine publisher, a newspaper columnist, an aspiring freelance writer.
 All sorts of different things.

-In 2013, things took off for me when I decided to become a freelance photographer.
+In 2013, things finally took off for me when I decided to become a freelance photographer.
 Since then I have been able to live and travel purely on my income from photography.
-Over the years, it has in fact grown into a six-figure business.

 Life is short.
 It can end tomorrow for all we know.
 Knowing this acutely is the reason why I strive always to live the life I want to live.

-This website collects my thoughts about everything I have learned over the last decade about creative success and my personal exploration of what it takes to live a good and happy life.
+This website collects my thoughts about everything I have learned over the last decade about creative success and my personal exploration of what it takes to live a good, happy, meaningful life.

 Through my writing, I hope to give freely and spread a little more positivity, joy and courage in this world.